wp-plugins/pashtofonts/trunk/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Shortcut buttons for shortcodes has been added to post editor.

 = 1.0 =
-* RTL switcher has been added to support themes.
+* Initial Release.

 == Upgrade Notice ==

+= 1.0.1 =
+Its easier to insert shortcodes from editor rather than writing.

 = 1.0 =
-It is more easier to switch your template direction via plugin rather than tunning your CSS.
+Initial Release